PRECIOUS-Gold firms as markets brace for Fed chairman's speech

 A weaker U.S. currency makes dollar-denominated gold cheaper for holders of other currencies, which could boost demand and prices.

-“Investors are still looking for alternative safe assets to gold and the main downtrend appears unchanged,” De Casa added.
+“Investors are still looking for alternative safe assets to gold and the main downtrend appears unchanged,” he added.

 Investors have in recent months sought safety from the U.S.-China trade dispute in U.S. Treasury bonds, which also entails buying dollars.